top of page

 Organizer: SDRC's Community Services Department

-3rd Annual Family & Vendor Resource Fair
+Join Us!
+At the 3rd Annual Family & Vendor Resource Fair

 Saturday, October 4, 9:00 am - 3:00 pm at San Diego Convention Center Hall F